 The findings raise the prospect that the Trust may reject BBC plans to move its youth channel BBC3 to an online-only service.
 The review found that BBC3 was “perceived more positively” than BBC1 or BBC2 “for its relevance to viewers of all ethnicities”.

 But the Trust warned that “BBC3 has yet to establish itself as an online destination, with… research showing that awareness of any digital innovation or experimentation by BBC3 online, beyond iPlayer was low”.

 In its demands for BBC executive action to address the problem, the Trust said: “We will expect the Executive to consider how BBC Television can serve younger and BAME viewers better, as well as those on lower incomes.”

-Lenny Henry said more diversity is needed in the British media The fall off among black and minority ethnic viewers follows a high-profile campaign by the actor and comedian Lenny Henry to persuade the BBC to hire more people from such backgrounds both behind and in front of the camera.
+The fall off among black and minority ethnic viewers follows a high-profile campaign by the actor and comedian Lenny Henry to persuade the BBC to hire more people from such backgrounds both behind and in front of the camera.

 The BBC Director General Tony Hall has promised action to improve the BBC’s staff diversity and set aside a £2.1 million fund to support the initiative.

 The Trust reported that a proportion of viewers “do not find BBC1 sufficiently distinctive” and it called on the flagship channel to take “more creative risks”.

 The review found that 63 per cent of BBC1’s peak time 7pm-9pm schedule was taken up by just ten shows, all but one of which is at least seven years old.
 The shows included The One Show, EastEnders, Holby City and The Voice.

 “Some BBC1 viewers find the channel over-reliant on familiar programmes and believe that it has a tendency to ‘play safe’ in programming and scheduling,” the report said.